“The Knowledge Library”

 Exceptions to this rule:

-1. Govt of India can prescribe residence of state or UT for employment in public service for that state or UT.
+1. Govt of India can prescribe residence of a state or UT for employment in public service for that state or UT.

 2. Constitution doesn’t prohibit discrimination on grounds of residence hence states or UT can give preference or concessions to its residents.